The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI

 For the case in which the TAI goals are corrigible, we would expect the same result to follow after AI takeover.
 Specifically, we can expect the TAI to correctly factor in the extinction risk in its optimization problem.
 However, if TAI values are locked in before the realization that consumption $C$ increases existential risk, the risk may be underestimated and mitigation measures may not be implemented.
 If that is the case ($H(t)=0$ for all $t$), extinction will become asymptotically certain ($M_\infty=0$).
-Formally, the TAI with locked-in values would maximize:
+Formally, the TAI with locked-in values would maximize

-with $m(t)= \bar m C(t)^\varepsilon$, $M(t)=e^{-\int_0^t m(s) ds}$, and $ET=\int_0^\infty M(t)dt<\infty$.
+with $m(t)= \tilde m C(t)^\varepsilon$, $M(t)=e^{-\int_0^t m(s) ds}$, and $ET=\int_0^\infty M(t)dt<\infty$.

-The formulation \eqref{eq:aschenbrenner} can also be replaced with alternative ones.
-Specifically, in our numerical analysis, we will postulate a more conservative functional form according to which the instantaneous extinction hazard rate $m(t)$ depends on \emph{log} consumption:
+Aschenbrenner's multiplicative formula \eqref{eq:aschenbrenner} may be replaced by alternative ones.
+Specifically, in our numerical analysis, we opt for two more conservative functional forms, which still produce sharp warnings about existential risk: one, according to which the instantaneous extinction hazard rate $m(t)$ increases linearly with \emph{log} consumption,